frnmst/mcmc-comparisons/README.md

 Each line ends with a line feed character (ASCII code 10).

 Running times are computed in milliseconds.

+## Plot

+The tools useful to plot the results are Python 3 and Matplotlib.

+The plot script is in `./src/plot/plot_comparison.py`.
+This script reads a CSV file and plots the average running times of multiple runs for each sample.
+The standard deviation of the running times for each sample is plotted as error bars.

 ## Notes on running the tests is parallel